Sam-Max/rcmltb/README.md

    - Non mandatory variables:
         - `UPSTREAM_REPO`: if your repo is private add your github repo link with format: `https://username:{githubtoken}@github.com/{username}/{reponame}`, so you can update your app from private repository on each restart.
 Get token from [Github settings](https://github.com/settings/tokens)
+        - `UPSTREAM_BRANCH`: Upstream branch for update.
         - `SESSION`: Pyrogram Session: To generate string session use this command `python3 session_pyro_gen.py` on repo folder.
-        - `UPSTREAM_BRANCH`: Upstream branch for update.
         - `TG_SPLIT_SIZE`: Telegram upload limit in bytes (max `2097151000` which is ~2GB), to automatically slice the file bigger that this size into small parts to upload to Telegram.
-        - `EDIT_SLEEP_SECS`: Seconds for update the progress message regulary.
+        - `EDIT_SLEEP_SECS`: Seconds for update regulary rclone progress message.
 Default to 10.
+        - `DEF_RCLONE_DRIVE`: set default drive from rclone.conf file
+        - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent.

    - MEGA
         - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from Mega SDK Page